11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Fan/Blower

-Blower Motor Is Faulty
+1. Blower Motor Is Faulty

 One of the causes for a slow blower, especially if it does not start, is a damaged blower motor.

 Motor needs to be checked for shortages and continuation.
-In case motor is the culprit you have two solutions.
+In case motor is the culprit, you have two solutions.
 Either get it repaired or get a new one.

-If you discover a complicated internal fault, I personally advice you to just buy a new one.
-It will save you a lot of trouble.
 Just remember to properly check the specifications and description before getting a new blower motor.
-It should be same as the one that was primarily fitted by manufacturer.
+It should be the same as the one that was primarily fitted by the manufacturer.

-Fan/Blower Blades are Damaged
+2. Fan/Blower Blades are Damaged

 Another reason why required airflow could not be established may be damaged blower blades.